 China is the largest e-commerce market in the world.
 The Chinese shop online much more often than the rest of the world.
-Among the products that citizens of China buy online are clothes, cosmetics, electronics, and even food (more than 50% of customers).
+Among the products that the Chinese buy online are clothes, cosmetics, electronics, and even food (more than 50% of customers).
 At the moment, the Chinese e-commerce market is worth over 1 billion dollars and is continuously growing.
 The middle class in China is growing, and so is consumption.
 Online shopping became very convenient, particularly when using extremely popular mobile payments.
 New trends and interest in foreign and luxury goods also contribute to the rapid development of e-commerce in China.
 Domestic products cannot meet these needs.
-E-commerce gives foreign suppliers an opportunity to sell their product and speed up procedures, benefit from favorable tax policies and, what’s most important, they don’t have to license their operations.
+E-commerce gives foreign suppliers an opportunity to sell their products and speeds up procedures, benefit from favorable tax policies, and, what’s most important, they don’t have to license their operations.

 The Chinese market is still opening up for foreign products.
 The development of global brands in China is gaining momentum.
 Leading companies have plans to open a large number of branches in China in the upcoming years.
-Foreign brands are popular especially among the Chinese middle class and the young generation.
-The Chinese are craving for American lifestyle which results in the popularity of such brands as Starbucks, Apple and KFC.
-Purchasing American products is an indication of social status and high life.
+Foreign brands are popular, especially among the Chinese middle class and the young generation.
+The Chinese are craving the American lifestyle which results in the popularity of such brands as Starbucks, Apple, and KFC.
+Purchasing American products is an indication of social status and wealth.

 During the last weeks several new webpages in China were blocked: the long blacklist was expanded to include Wall Street Journal and Reuters, these are not the only English-language webpages, which cannot be accessed from China.